Classical Chinese poetry forms: Fu authors

 Various persons are prominent in the area of fu literature, including original authors, anthologists, critics, and translators.

-Han dynasty authors of fu include Jia Yi, Zhang Heng, Ban Gu, Yang Xiong, Yang Xiong, Wang Can (177–217),and Sima Xiangru.
+Han dynasty authors of fu include Jia Yi, Zhang Heng, Ban Gu, Yang Xiong, Wang Can (177–217), and Sima Xiangru.
 Consort Ban is also credited with authoring several Han fu.
 Also: Mi Heng (173–198).
 Wang Can (177–217) was a late-Han/early Jian'an fu author.

 During the Six dynasties era, Guo Pu wrote fu during the Eastern Jin dynasty.
 In the field of criticism and fu authorship, Lu Ji's's Wen fu is an important work, which was later rendered into English by Achilles Fang.
 The Wen Xuan anthologized by Xiao Tong (501–531) is an important source work for surviving fu, including fu which he attributes to Song Yu.

 During the Tang dynasty fu revival, the fu form was used by Li Bai, among others.

 Old Style Poetry (Gushi)

 Gushi is the style based upon older forms of shi, but allowing new additions to the corpus (unlike the fixed corpus of the "classic shi" of the Shijing).

 One type of poetry imitative of "old" poetic forms is the Literary Yuefu.
-The literary yuefu include imitations in the style of original Han Dynasty ballad lyrics or imitations of the original "Southern-style" ballad lyrics from the Six Dynasties.
+The literary yuefu include imitations in the style of original Han dynasty ballad lyrics or imitations of the original "Southern-style" ballad lyrics from the Six Dynasties.

 The gushi form begins with the Nineteen Old Poems.

 Nineteen Poems

 The Nineteen Old Poems, sometimes shortened to Nineteen Poems, and also known in English transliteration as Ku-shih shih-chiu shih, refers both to a specific collection of poems as well as to the style in which those poems were composed.
-The original nineteen poems, in the ballad or old yuefu style, were collected during the Han Dynasty.
+The original nineteen poems, in the ballad or old yuefu style, were collected during the Han dynasty.